lizmat/articles/5to6-phasers.md

 So if anything should go wrong with setting up the big transaction in the database, the `UNDO` phaser will make sure that the transaction is rolled back.
-Conversely, if the block is successfully left, then the transaction will be automatically committed by the `KEEP` phaser
+Conversely, if the block is successfully left, then the transaction will be automatically committed by the `KEEP` phaser.

 The `KEEP` and `UNDO` phasers give you the building blocks for a poor man's [Software Transactional Memory](https://en.wikipedia.org/wiki/Software_transactional_memory).